cecinuga/tiny-torch/README.md

 | `Dropout`    | Inverted dropout with keep-probability scaling; a no-op when `training=False`. |
 | `Sequential` | Chains layers and forwards through them in order; aggregates their parameters. |

+`Sequential.save_graph(path, arch=True, forward=False, backward=False)` renders a
+`.png` of the model via `core/graph.py` (needs `graphviz`): a cluster per layer for the architecture, and — if requested — the forward/backward computational graphs built from a synthetic input, tensors colour-coded by role (input/weights/bias/hidden).

 ## Activation functions (`core/activations.py`)

 Each activation is available both as a pure NumPy function (`core/functions.py`)